ripienaar/free-for-dev/README.md

 HTML Themes and UI Kits to create your applications faster!
   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get a higher rank list in search engines.
   * [SmallDev.tools](https://smalldev.tools/) — A free tool for developers that allows you to Encode/Decode various formats, Minify HTML/CSS/Javascript, Beautify, Generate Fake/Testing datasets in JSON/CSV & multiple other formats and many more features.
 With a delightful interface.
-  * [UseCSV by Layercode](https://layercode.com/usecsv) — Add CSV and Excel import to your web app in minutes.
+  * [UseCSV](https://usecsv.com/) — Add CSV and Excel import to your web app in minutes.
 Give your users an enjoyable and robust data import experience.
 Get Started for Free without any credit card details, and start integrating UseCSV today.
 You can create unlimited Importers and upload files up to 100Mb.
   * [Buttons Generator](https://markodenic.com/tools/buttons-generator/) — 100+ buttons you can use in your project.
   * [WrapPixel](https://www.wrappixel.com/) — Download High Quality Free and Premium Admin dashboard template created with Angular, React, VueJs, NextJS, and NuxtJS!
   * [Utils.fun](https://utils.fun/en) — All offline daily and development tools based on the browser's computing power, including watermark generation, screen recording, encoding and decoding, encryption and decryption, and code formatting, are completely free and do not upload any data to the cloud for processing.